 Does my country affect US visa processing times?

-Yes, visa processing times vary by country.
+Yes, visa processing times vary by country and post.
 Some embassies and consulates handle higher volumes of applications, leading to longer wait times for interviews and processing.
 Security checks and reciprocity agreements can also impact timelines.

 When should I apply for my US visa?